 Admission to our undergraduate programs is handled through UIC’s main undergraduate admissions office, so we encourage you to visit its site if you have not already done so.
 If you are looking for information on how and when to apply, details on financial aid, and the online application, that is where you will find it.

-In the meanwhile, we invite you explore this department website to learn more about studying chemical engineering at the University of Illinois at Chicago.
+In the meanwhile, we invite you explore this department website to learn more about studying chemical engineering at the University of Illinois Chicago.

 Helpful Links for Future Students